animist-os/crux/NOTES.md

     ALT

       There's a simpler thing to try first.
 It's a bit of a hack, but we define a voice to be the cantus firmus.
-Any other spans will lazily evaluate i, ii, iii, iv against the cantus firmus etym at that moment.   we carry the roman nums through all the evalauations, and only make into pitches during render.
+Any other spans will lazily evaluate i, ii, iii, iv against the cantus firmus pip at that moment.   we carry the roman nums through all the evalauations, and only make into pitches during render.
 And actually I guess the roman nums represent the step that the mot uses as its foundation, which defaults to i, which is precisely how things work now.
 All we're doing is allowing those anchor degrees resolve differently over time against a cantus firmus

-      by default, all etyms have a "i", but they can be spcificially overriden by their mot.  how do we handle multiple nested mots with different degrees?  we COULD just add them like ints, this might work...
+      by default, all pips have a "i", but they can be spcificially overriden by their mot.  how do we handle multiple nested mots with different degrees?  we COULD just add them like ints, this might work...

     how can we express a "walking window" through a mot?   this should be part of the {} slicing and rotating operators